drbean/edit/jeffreykuo/send_editing_Final_send.md

 surfaces that are milled by a high speed five-axis machine tool, it is a critical issue to measure the roughness of all regions due to their complex and varied curvature topology characteristics.
-Thus, the purpose of this study is to develop an approach system that could be used to predict manufacturing system performance (roughness and machining time) for various surfaces where cutting parameters are affected by axis synchronization due to jerk selection.
+Thus, the purpose of this study is to develop an approach that could be used to predict manufacturing system performance (roughness and machining time) for various surfaces where cutting parameters are affected by axis synchronization due to jerk selection.